-- 1) Refine survey abundance index model for inclusion in the 2012 assessment model that accounts for whale depredation and potentially includes gully abundance data and other covariates. - 2) Refine fishery abundance index to utilize a core fleet, and identify covariates that affect catch rates. - 3) Improve knowledge of sperm whale and killer whale depredation in the fishery and begin to quantify depredation effects on fishery catch rates. - 4) Continue to explore the use of environmental data to aid in determining recruitment - 5) An integrated GOA Ecosystem project funded by the North Pacific Research Board is underway and is looking at recruitment processes of major groundfish including sablefish.
-We hope to work closely with this project to help understand sablefish recruitment dynamics. - 6) We hope to develop a spatially explicit research assessment model that includes movement, which will help in examining smaller-scale population dynamics while retaining a single stock hypothesis Alaska-wide sablefish model. - 7) Improve knowledge of maturity and fecundity.
-In 2011, the AFSC conducted a winter cruise out of Kodiak to sample sablefish when they are preparing to spawn.
-Ovaries will be examined histologically to determine maturity for a study of the age at maturity and fecundity.
-Results are expected in 2013.
+- 1) Refine survey abundance index model for inclusion in the 2014 assessment model that accounts for whale depredation and potentially includes gully abundance data and other covariates. - 2) Refine fishery abundance index to utilize a core fleet, and identify covariates that affect catch rates - 3) Improve knowledge of sperm whale and killer whale depredation in the fishery and begin to quantify depredation effects on fishery catch rates. - 4) Continue to explore the use of environmental data to aid in determining recruitment - 5) An integrated GOA Ecosystem project funded by the North Pacific Research Board is underway and is looking at recruitment processes of major groundfish including sablefish.
+We hope to work closely with this project to help understand sablefish recruitment dynamics. - 6) We hope to develop a spatially explicit research assessment model that includes movement, which will help in examining smaller-scale population dynamics while retaining a single stock hypothesis Alaska-wide sablefish model.
+This is to include management strategy evaluations of apportionment strategies.